kondojuabhishek/ai-travel-planner/README.md

 ## Known Limitations & Future Improvements

 - All budget estimates are in USD.
 Future: real-time currency conversion based on user locale
-- Unplanned expenses in the Expense Tracker default to Day 1.
-Future: let users assign them to a specific day
 - Regenerate day replaces the full day rather than incrementally modifying it, due to LLM context limitations.
 Users wanting to add specific activities should use the manual Add Activity input
 - Render free tier cold start delay (~30–60 seconds after inactivity)
 - No email verification on registration
-- JWT stored in localStorage (XSS risk) — httpOnly cookies would be more secure in production